len06/len06.github.io/personal-website/README.md

 # THIS IS MY PERSONAL WEBSITE
-# Website is done with react and typescript!
+# The Website is done with react and typescript!